Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

   Firstly you need to install OpenCV in your systems.
 Please refer to this [link](https://docs.opencv.org/4.5.0/d2/de6/tutorial_py_setup_in_ubuntu.html) for instructions to download OpenCV.
 Build it from source rather than using pre-built Binaries.
 This installation can take some time so have patience.

-  Since we do not require the ROS environment for this section, we recommend you using the **Visual Code Studio** that we installed in Week_0.
-Using the terminal for practicing code might make reading and editing code a nightmare.
-We have also provided you with some sample images uploaded in the git folder (images_for_cv2) to practice these commands for yourself.
+  We have provided you with some sample images uploaded in the git folder (images_for_cv2) to practice these commands for yourself.

 * #### Setting up VS code